adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Wigner-Seitz cell
 -----------------

-For any choice of the cell Wigner-Seitz cell associated with it can be computed by the function :py:func:`wulfric.cell.get_wigner_seitz`.
+For any choice of the cell, the  Wigner-Seitz cell associated with it can be computed by the function :py:func:`wulfric.cell.get_wigner_seitz`.

 Wigner-Seitz cell differs from all other cells in the way that it can not be described with just three vectors in general case.
-Instead wulfric computed all vertices and edges that define its borders.
+Instead Wulfric computed all vertices and edges that define its borders.

 References
 ==========